leptos-community/meetups/meeting_02_agenda__Feb24_2024.md

 ## Part 1: Live Stream and Community Watch Party

-The community can gather on the Leptos Discord's 'Stage' for a YouTube Watch Party and ask questions + interact with the speakers on-air.
+The community can gather on the Leptos Discord's 'Stage' for a YouTube Watch Party and ask questions + interact with the speakers on-air via Discord, YouTube, Twitch, or X.

-*Agenda*
+### *Live-Stream Agenda*

 - Meetup Introduction
 	- meeting agenda
 	- Leptos core updates
 	- Leptos library ecosystem updates (if any)

 - Project / Library Showcase:
 	- Long-form talk(s) (1 or 2) - about a Leptos, WASM/WASI, or (Axum | Actix) server-related topic (10 - 20 minutes per talk)
+	- Speakers:
+		- ...

 - Lightning talk(s) (2-4) - quick talks about a project or library (crate)
 	- could also include talks about new features in Rust releases, using Rust (eg. writing macros), or interesting Rust/web features (~5 minutes per talk)
+	- Speakers:
+		- ...

 - Formal wrap-up